Universal Studios Florida

 Universal Studios is a decent theme park which features some legendary rides and characters.
 However, you should keep in mind that most attractions are screen-based.
 I’m personally not that fond of rides which involve 3D glasses and that’s why Universal Studios Florida is just a mediocre park to me.
 This place really lacks a modern, normal dark ride in which you aren’t obligated to put on 3D glasses.
 Besides, most of the attractions at Universal Studios Florida feature pre-shows, which automatically minimizes the repeat value of those rides.
 So honestly, this Universal park fails to amaze me.
 Luckily, there’s another theme park right next door, so I’ll give the resort a second chance.
 Better luck at Universal’s Islands of Adventure?

 What’s your favourite Universal theme park?
-Am I the only one who was slightly disappointed after riding Escape from Gringotts?
+Were you able to see the difference between screens and real life while watching The Bourne Stuntacular?
 And do you also think that Universal Studios Florida features too many 3D experiences?
 Share your opinion in the comments section at the bottom of this page.